Here are some tips to help make sure it’s a smooth process.

 It pays to be careful when sending money outside the UK.
-Be sure to take some time to find the right international money transfer service so you can feel confident your money is secure and will arrive safely.
+Be sure to take some time to find the right international money transfer service.
+That way, you can feel confident your money is secure and will arrive safely.

 If you’re sending someone an international payment through HSBC online banking for the first time, we’ll ask you to authorise your payment using your Secure Key.
-This added level of security verifies your credentials and increases your security against possible fraud.
+This checks it's really you and increases your protection against possible fraud.

-If you have bank accounts located in different countries, you may need to transfer money between them.
+If you have bank accounts in different countries, you may need to transfer money between them.
 This could be a regular occurrence or a one-off, but it’s worth noting that there may be a fee for doing this with some providers.

 HSBC Global View and Global Transfers let you transfer money between globally linked accounts without a fee.
-You’ll also be able to see your eligible international accounts in one place and set up reoccurring payments, if needed.
+You’ll also be able to see your eligible international accounts in one place and set up recurring payments, if needed.

 If you know you're going to be sending money outside the UK to several different countries, it may be convenient to use one service that covers all of them.

-For example, HSBC's international payments service enables you to send money to over 150 countries.
+For example, HSBC's international payments service enables you to send money to more than 150 countries.

 Exchange rates can fluctuate quickly, so check the information you’re shown on websites is up-to-date.
 It’s important you input the exact amount you're looking to send as this may affect the rate you're offered.

 It’s also a good idea to check if there are any fees or charges for sending, or receiving, the money.
 Fees may vary between money transfer services and for the amount you’re wanting to send.

 There may be some terms you’re not familiar with when it comes to sending money outside the UK, such as IBAN and BIC or SWIFT code.
 Getting to know these terms and what they mean may help make sending money outside the UK easier.

 You may also be able to set up future payments so you don’t forget to make a one-off payment you know is coming up.